 The accompanying Statement was prepared for the purpose of showing the allocation of certain expenses into chargeable and nonchargeable categories.
-Although derived from the State Bar's audited 2009 financial statements, the Statement is not a substitute for the financial statements, nor is it intended to be a complete presentation of the State Bar's revenues and expenses in conformity with accounting principles generally accepted in the United States of America.
+Although derived from the State Bar's audited 2013 financial statements, the Statement is not a substitute for the financial statements, nor is it intended to be a complete presentation of the State Bar's revenues and expenses in conformity with accounting principles generally accepted in the United States of America.
 Amounts reported in the Statement can be reconciled with amounts reported in the financial statements.

-The State Bar Act sets the annual membership fee for members of the State Bar.
+The State Bar Act sets the amount of the annual membership fee that the State Bar may charge lawyers for the license to practice law in California.
 The amount of the annual membership fee, however, is subject to certain adjustments.
 The United States Supreme Court in Keller v.
-State Bar of California, 496 U.S. 1 (1990) ("Keller") held that the State Bar could not require California lawyers to pay, as part of the mandatory membership fees, the expense of the State Bar's political or ideological activity that was not necessarily or reasonably related to the State Bar's purpose of regulating the legal profession or improving the quality of legal services.
-The Statement provides a basis of determination for the mandatory membership fees that each bar member must pay under state law in order to practice law in California.
+State Bar of California, 496 U.S. 1 (1990) ("Keller") held that the State Bar could not require California lawyers to pay, as mandatory membership fees, the expense of the State Bar's political or ideological activity that was not necessarily or reasonably related to the State Bar's purpose of regulating the legal profession or improving the quality of legal services.
+The Statement provides a basis of determination for the mandatory membership fees that each bar member must pay in order to practice law in California.
 It describes and separates programs and activities that are "chargeable" and "nonchargeable" to members under the Keller standard.
 In calculating the chargeable and nonchargeable expenses, absolute precision is not expected nor required pursuant to Keller, at 16, citing to procedural requirements outlined in Chicago Teachers v.
 Hudson, 475 U.S. 292, 310 (1986).
 Expenses included in the Statement are derived from expenses included in the general fund (except program costs funded by filing or other fees), the building fund, client security fund, the lawyers assistance program fund, and the support and administration fund of the State Bar.
 Program revenue included in the Statement represents convention income, continuing legal education fees, CalBar Journal revenues, and other program revenues that are used to fund the related program expenses.

 Since January 1, 2000, amendments to the State Bar Act have provided each member with the option of deducting \$5 from the annual membership fee for lobbying and related activities outside of the parameters established in Keller (Cal.
 Bus. & Prof. Code §6140.05).
-The amendments also prohibited the State Bar from funding the activities of its former Conference of Delegates and Bar sections with mandatory membership fees (Cal.
-Bus. & Prof. Code §6031.5).
-In October 2002, the activities of the Conference of Delegates were assumed by an independently incorporated successor entity, now known as the Conference of California Bar Associations ("CCBA").
-An amendment to Cal.
-Bus & Prof. Code §6031.5 allowed the collection of voluntary fees or donations to the CCBA.
-In addition to these changes, in 2001, the Board of Governors provided members the option of an additional \$5 deduction from membership fees for certain other programs.
-Although reasonable persons may disagree whether some of these programs and activities may be chargeable under the criteria in Keller, the Board of Governors has elected to make them optional in their entirety.
+In addition to these changes, in 2001, the Board of Trustees provided members the option of an additional \$5 deduction from membership fees for certain other programs.
+Although reasonable persons may disagree whether some of these programs and activities may be chargeable under the criteria in Keller, the Board of Trustees has elected to make them optional in their entirety.